Home Page: ordering info., policies, satisfaction guarnteed, e-mail, etc.

 US-8 Empire Club, East St. Louis, Mo. have the chips in rust, white, blue and green..........In 1928 and 1929 the chips were sent to two well known gambling supply outfits -- Aladdin Specialty, Chicago, and B C Wills, Detroit. $18.00

-US-9 Elk (12-point antlers) Have the chips in red, white and blue.
+US-9 Elk (12-point antlers) Have the chips in white and blue.
 Used, but OK..........These are generic poker chips, for Elks Club games and others; not rare; I'd rate them "uncommon.".....No date is given in the USPC photo-shipping archive records; it appears next to 1922 orders $9.00

 US-12 FOE Eagle Lodge 449 (picture of spread eagle on reverse) shipped 1928 to Fraternal Order of Eagles #449 Norwood, Ohio. $35.00